munificent/journal/_posts/2008-02-09-c-extension-methods-not-just-for-breakfast.md

 *seem* to be part of `Monster`.

-You can apply this to almost all of the concerns of a class, provided the concern doesn't require it's own data.
+You can apply this to almost all of the concerns of a class, provided the concern doesn't require its own data.
 If you take this is far as you can, you end up with a core class whose job is to hold state and ensure that it's internally consistent.
 Then the various capabilities of the object: display, serialization, printing, etc. can be implemented as distinct sets of extension